 • Intellectual disabilities

-• Behavioural Assessment (ie ADHD, Conduct Disorder, Oppositional Defiant Disorder)
+• Behavioural Assessment (including screening for ADHD, Conduct Disorder, Oppositional Defiant Disorder)

 • Psychological Assessments for School Funding Purposes (for the Program for Students with a Disability)